bmann/bmcgarden/_notes/Cloudron.md

 The [about page](https://www.cloudron.io/about.html) also uses the term [[private cloud]].

 It's designed to run on Ubuntu LTS versions.
+The server interface will take care of keeping the Ubuntu operating system packages maintained.

 I run [[Commons Computer]] as my personal Cloudron instance.
 ## License
 The Cloudron code itself is source-available, with a [subscription license](https://www.cloudron.io/legal/license.html) required if you want to self host more than 2 apps and have full access to all features like email.
+Paying for the license means the team supports you in the forums and will help troubleshoot via email.

 The team creates, contributes to, and directly supports a [number of open source packages](https://www.cloudron.io/opensource.html).
 All of the app packages that are deployed on Cloudron are open source.